Penticton Community Health Profile

 Local and First Nations governments, community organizations, and health authorities can work in partnership to help ensure that their communities’ health needs are addressed.

-Available health practitioners in Penticton LHA per 100,000
+Available health practitioners per 100,000 residents in Penticton LHA

 Report, BC Ministry of Health, 2009-2010